Troubleshooting test issues

 Verify that the right element is included in the step

-If a given element is problematic in your journey, start by inspecting that element's HTML properties in Chrome developer tools.
-You can access Chrome developer tools from the "View" menu or by right-clicking on a given element and choosing "inspect".
-Once you have Chrome developer tools open, you can use the inspector to confirm
+If a given element is problematic in your test, start by inspecting that element's HTML properties in Chrome DevTools.
+You can access Chrome DevTools from the "View" menu or by right-clicking on a given element and choosing "inspect".
+Once you have Chrome DevTools open, you can use the inspector to confirm.

-You can also review best practices for debugging failed journeys for some additional tips.
+You can also review best practices for debugging failed tests for some additional tips.

 Look for timing issues

-Latency is highly variable for many applications and in test environments in particular.
-If a particular journey or step fails intermittently, consider whether there are intermittent spikes in latency in the test environment.
+Latency is highly variable for many applications and in test environments.
+If a particular test or step fails intermittently, consider whether there are intermittent spikes in latency in the test environment.
 If so, consider adding wait steps before the failing steps to account for the spikes in latency.

-You can also download detailed performance data for any journey step to get a better understanding of what's going on.
+You can also download detailed performance data for any test step to get a better understanding of what's going on.

-Confirm that the test environment has capacity for mabl load
+Confirm that your test environment has the capacity for mabl load

-mabl executes all journeys within a plan by default.
-Many test environments are deployed on infrastructure that is not designed to handle many concurrent users.
-If you have unexpected failures, try running a single journey at a time to see if they pass.
-If journeys pass when run serially but not when run concurrently, try breaking the plan into separate plans that include a smaller number of journeys.
+mabl executes all tests within a plan in parallel by default.
+Many test environments are deployed on an infrastructure that is not designed to handle many concurrent users.
+If you have unexpected failures, try running tests one at a time or sequentially.
+If tests pass when run serially but not when run concurrently, either configure the plan to execute tests sequentially or break the plan into separate plans that include a smaller number of tests.